rossta/whassup/README.markdown

 Emails notifications can be configured to be sent to any number of contacts based on how long the site/server has to be down before alerts are sent.

-The Whassup frontend displays the current and historical status of uptime checks, provides an interface for adding and editing checks and contacts for receiving notifications.
+The Whassup frontend displays the current and historical status of uptime checks and provides an interface for adding and editing checks and contacts for receiving notifications.